mk-maddin/wattpilot-HA/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Wattpilot bug report
-about: Create a report to help us improve
+about: Use this template to get help
-title: ''
+title: 'IF NOT USING THE FORM BELOW YOUR ISSUE WILL BE CLOSED'
 labels: ''
 assignees: ''